-Internal Revenue Service TE/GE Division Centralized Files Unit P.O.
+Internal Revenue Service TE/GE Customer Account Services P.O.
 Box 2508 Cincinnati, OH 45201

 If information is furnished establishing a successful termination, then, for the final year of the termination period, the organization should comply with the filing requirements for the type of public charity it has become.
-See the Instructions for Form 990 and Schedule A (Form 990) for details on filing requirements.
+See the Instructions for Form 990 and Schedule A (Form 990 or 990-EZ) for details on filing requirements.
 This applies even if the IRS has not confirmed that the organization has terminated its private foundation status by the time the return for the final year of the termination is due (or would be due if a return were required).